kirderf1/aftiktuna/aftiktuna-rust/readme.txt

 - status

 Notes:
-- "rest" doesn't heal health, instead it waits until stamina (a poorly visible stat that helps with dodging attacks) has recovered for the crew.
+- "rest" doesn't recover health, instead it waits until stamina (a stat that helps with dodging attacks) has recovered for the crew.
+- Health is partially recovered when moving from one location to another as long as the crew has food rations to consume for it.
+This happens automatically, and it doesn't matter which character is holding the food rations.
 - Use the mouse to drag the camera view in larger areas indicated by white arrows.
 - You can also use the mouse to see the name of objects in view.
 - You can click game objects to get a list of command suggestions.
 Note that this does not cover all possible commands that you might want to do.